Localized Region Guidance for Class Activation Mapping in WSSS: Method

 A core weakness of standard CAMs is their tendency to highlight only small discriminative regions, often missing complete object boundaries and less salient regions.
-IG-CAM mitigates this by incorporating external object proposals (Selective Search or EdgeBoxes) as instance-level priors, enhanced by influence-based refinement.
+IG-CAM mitigates this by incorporating external object proposals (Selective Search~\cite{uijlings2013selective} or EdgeBoxes~\cite{zitnick2014edge}) as instance-level priors, enhanced by influence-based refinement.

-The process begins by generating object proposals $\mathcal{P} = \{p_1, p_2, ..., p_K\}$ from the input image, where each proposal $p_k$ defines a bounding box region.
-These proposals serve as spatial priors to guide the CAM generation process.
+The process begins by generating object proposals $\mathcal{P}=\{p_k\}_{k=1}^{K}$ from the input image, where each proposal $p_k$ defines a bounding box region.
 For each scale $s$, we apply a scale-specific classifier to the corresponding enhanced feature map:

 where the classifier is composed of global average pooling (within instance regions) followed by a linear classification layer.
 Specifically, we compute the class activation for each proposal region with influence-based refinement: